Finding and Applying for Schools

 Applying for School Without An EHCP

-To apply for a school in East Sussex, visit the East Sussex County Council Admissions page.
+To apply for a school in East Sussex, visit the East Sussex County Council Admissions' page.

 Applying for School With An EHCP